A message was sent to a channel

 RTMEvents API

-A message is delivered from several sources:
+A message can be delivered from multiple sources:

 • They are sent via the Real Time Messaging API when a message is sent to a channel to which you subscribe.
 This message should immediately be displayed in the client.